Texas Administrative Code

 (11) Not offer membership nor accept members into the program who are Medicaid clients.

-(n) Responsibilities of the EMS provider.
-During the license period, the EMS provider's responsibilities shall include:
+(n) Responsibilities of the EMS Provider.
+During the license period, the EMS provider's responsibilities must include:

-(1) assuring that all response-ready and in-service vehicles are available 24 hours a day and seven days a week, maintained, operated, equipped and staffed in accordance with the requirements of the provider's license, to include staffing, equipment, supplies, required insurance and additional requirements per the current EMS provider's medical director approved protocols and policies;
+(1) assuring all response ready and in-service vehicles are available 24 hours a day and seven days a week, maintained, operated, equipped, and staffed in accordance with the requirements of the provider's license, to include staffing, equipment, supplies, required insurance, and additional requirements per the current EMS provider's medical director-approved protocols and policies;

-(2) each EMS provider shall develop, implement, maintain, and evaluate an effective, ongoing, system-wide, data-driven, interdisciplinary quality assessment and performance improvement program.
-The program shall be individualized to the provider and shall, at a minimum, include:
+(2) developing, implementing, maintaining, and evaluating an effective, ongoing, system-wide, data-driven, interdisciplinary quality assessment and performance improvement program, that must be individualized to the provider and include:

-(A) the standard of patient care as directed by the medical director's protocols and medical director input into the provider's policies and standard operating procedures;
+(A) the standard of patient care as directed by medical director protocols and medical director input into the provider's policies and standard operating procedures;

 (B) a complaint management system;